backdrop-contrib/devel/README.txt

 A module containing helper functions for Drupal developers and inquisitive admins.
 This module can print a log of all database queries for each page request at the bottom of each page.
-The summary includes how many times each query was executed on a page (shouldn't run same query multiple times), and how long each query took (short is good - use cache for complex queries).
+The summary includes how many times each query was executed on a page, and how long each query took.

  It also
  - writes a log of template files which may be used on current page